 The Team’s Solution is the Team’s Alone

 - The team’s solution is something the team members build from their acquisition of skills and from their understanding of the Challenge and rules.
-It is Interference for a Team Manager, parent, teacher etc. to be in the team’s solution.
+It is Interference for a Team Manager, family member, teacher, etc. to contribute to the team’s solution.

 - A total of seven team members may contribute ideas, work on the solution, and participate in your team’s Presentation at the tournament.
 Every idea for every part of the unique solution must come from the team members only.